 FREE Download:

-Email calfredwright@outlook.com for a free educational/trial copy of MYCADKEYS BETA program software.
+Email calfredwright@gmail.com for a free trial copy of MYCADHELPER program software.

-MYCADKEYS is compatible with most CAD programs that provide LISP program support.
-Apart for some minor differences relating to file support locations and names of start-up Lisp files such as ACAD.LSP, ICAD.LSP, ON_START.LSP etc installation is otherwise the same regardless of which CAD program you prefer.
-Read the documentation that comes with the program carefully to find out what to call and where to place your particular lisp loading start-up file(s).
+MYCADHELPER is compatible with most AutoCAD-like CAD programs that provide LISP program support.
+Apart for some minor differences relating to file support locations and names of start-up Lisp files such as MYLISP.LSP, ON_START.LSP etc installation is otherwise the same regardless of which CAD program you prefer.
+Read the documentation that comes with your CAD program to find out what to call and where to place your particular lisp loading start-up file(s).

 User Profile:

-If you work on a shared computer it might be desirable to set up a personal user profile so that your preferences do not affect other users of the machine.
-Before you install MYCADKEYS start your program and save the current User Profile (Tools/Options/Profiles) with a suitable name to ensure that you can return to it at any time.
+If you work on a shared computer or move between different computers - such as in an office it might be desirable to set up a personal user profile so that your preferences do not affect other users of the machine(s).
+Before you install MYCADHELPER start your program and save the current User Profile (Tools/Options/Profiles) with a suitable name to ensure that you can return to it at any time.

 Install:

-Unzip the file “MYCADKEYS.ZIP” to the root C:\ of your computer’s hard-drive or an external drive.
-Do not change the directory structure of MYCADKEYS.
+Unzip the file “MYCADKEYS.ZIP” (old name retained) to the root C:\ of your computer’s hard-drive or an external drive.
+Do not change the folder structure of the MYCADKEYS folder.
 You should then have subfolders: MCKLSP, MYLISP, ACADBAK1 and ACADBACK2 .
 MCKLSP contains all the files that run MYCADKEYS.
 MYLISP contains two sample files mylisp.lsp and myvars.lsp.
 You may edit these to autoload your own preferred lisp functions and system variables but doing so may affect parts of MYCADKEYS.
 Keep your own Lisp files in MYLISP folder to avoid loss when MYCADKEYS is updated.

-ACADBAK1 and ACADBAK2 are used if you activate MYCADKEYS automatic extra security backup.
+ACADBAK1 and ACADBAK2 are alternately used by MYCADKEYS to automatically save your current drawing file every half hour.
+A useful extra security backup.

 MYCADKEYS sets a path string “mckpthstr” in MYCADKEYS\MCKLSP\#mycadkeys.lsp that points MYCADKEYS to the drive where you installed it.
 Thus MYCADKEYS can be run from and external drive. (a little slower of course if you have a slow drive.)
-Edit #mycadkeys.lsp to cahnage the path string to show the drive where it is loaded.
+Edit #mycadkeys.lsp to change the path string to show the drive where it is loaded.
+Only required if you use an external drive or some other custom arrangement.

-For most programs we are told that if the file ACAD/ICAD/ON_START.LSP is in the main folder where the EXE file is stored it will be loaded automatically on start up.
+For most programs we are told that if the file ACAD/YOURPROGRAMNAME/ON_START.LSP is in the main folder where the EXE file is stored it will be loaded automatically on start up.
 However depending on which program you have this may not exist or is present but not editable due to file permissions settings applied by the software designer.
-For some programs it might be necessary to manually start MYCADKEYS by entering (load “mck”) at the Command prompt.
-This is true for those programs that do not provide an option to load on every new file.
+For some programs it might be necessary to manually start MYCADKEYS by entering (load “mck”) at the Command prompt once your CAD program is loaded.
+This is true for those programs that do not provide an option to load on every new drawing.

 Keyboard Shortcuts and Function Key Customization:

-MYCADKEYS provides optional customization for Function Keys; for example "F7" that controls the length of Layer names and Keyboard Shortcuts such as Ctrl+E for "END+<enter>" for use in Generic commands.
-Some programs may not allow such customization as it might interfere with their own customization.
+MYCADHELPER provides optional customization for Function Keys; for example "F7" that controls the length of MYCADLAYERS layer-names and Keyboard Shortcuts such as Ctrl+E for "END+<enter>" for use in your CAD generic commands.
+Some CAD programs may not allow such customization as it might interfere with their own customization.
 If you do plan to customize your Keyboard Shortcuts check to see whether you can save the original file first to aid quick recovery should you change your mind.
-Most programs provide a MENULOAD dialogue that allows addition of MYCADKEYS prepared ACCELERATORS subset to the main customization file provided by the program.
+Most CAD programs provide a MENULOAD dialogue that allows addition of MYCADKEYS prepared ACCELERATORS subset to the main customization file provided by the program.
 This may however overwrite some function key settings predefined by the program.
 For some programs the customization of shortcut keys and function keys must be done manually for each key combination.

-The Ctrl+chr Keyboard Shortcuts provided by MYCADKEYS are not essential if you avoid use of generic commands and use mostly MYCADKEYS commands.
+The Ctrl+chr Keyboard Shortcuts provided by MYCADKEYS would rarely be needed if you avoid use of your CAD program's generic commands and use mostly MYCADKEYS commands.
 MYCADKEYS ACCELERATORS can be left unloaded if you prefer your program's Function Key settings.
 If you chose not to redefine the Function Keys there are alternative MYCADKEYS ALIASES starting with “$” such as “$9<enter>” instead of Function Key 9 for “CLEANSCREEN”.

 When successfully loaded MYCADKEYS will provide a welcome message but just to satisfy yourself it is working press L <enter> <enter>.
-If you see the Layer Dialogue Box then that's it.
+If you see the CADLAYER optional layer Dialogue Box then that's it.
 Congratulations.

 If you have problems email calfredwright@gmail.com.